cleyber2010/cleyber2010/README.md

 - 👨🏾‍💻 Passionate about programming
 - 🌐 I like challenges
 - 📚 I have been working and studying mainly Java, and I am also venturing into NodeJS
+- 🎮 In my free time I like to play video games

 ### 🖥️ Technologies and Tools: